OrcaSlicer/OrcaSlicer_WIKI/print_settings/others/others_settings_skirt.md

 Minimum filament extrusion length in mm when printing the skirt.
 Zero means this feature is disabled.
 Using a non-zero value is useful if the printer is set up to print without a prime line.
-Final number of loops is not taking into account while arranging or validating objects distance.
+Final number of loops is not taken into account while arranging or validating objects distance.
 Increase loop number in such case.

 ## Distance